srtool

 Please read Substrate to Polkadot SDK page first.

-The core component of the Substrate runtime toolbox (srtool) is a Docker container that enables you to build the Substrate WebAssembly runtime in a deterministic way.
-By using this tool, you can ensure that the same source code consistently reproduces an identical WebAssembly blob.
 You can also use the tool to inspect and audit the runtime for any Substrate-based chain and to integrate building the WebAssembly runtime into your CI/CD pipeline.

 Working with the Docker container

-Because srtool is a Docker container, you must have Docker available in your build environment to use it.
 However, you don't need to know anything about using Docker to build a chain using srtool because you can use the srtool-cli command-line interface to work with Docker images.

 The srtiool-cli package is a command-line utility written in Rust that installs an executable program called srtool on your computer.
-This program simplifies your interactions with the srtool Docker container.
-Over time, the tooling around the srtool Docker image has expanded to include the following tools and helper programs:

-• srtool-cli provides a command-line interface to pull the srtool Docker image, get information about the image and tooling used to interact with it, and build the runtime using the srtool Docker container.
+srtoolDocker image, get information about the image and tooling used to interact with it, and build the runtime using thesrtoolDocker container. - subwasm provides command-line options for working with the metadata and WebAssembly runtime built using

-• srtool-actions provides Github actions to integrate builds produced using the srtool image with your GitHub CI/CD pipelines.
+srtool.
+Thesubwasmprogram is also used internally to perform tasks in thesrtoolimage. - srtool-actions provides Github actions to integrate builds produced using the

 Installing srtool-cli

 The srtool command-line interface enables you to build the WebAssembly runtime using the srtool Docker image.
-You can install the srtool command-line interface by running the following command:

-cargo install --git https://github.com/chevdor/srtool-cli
+cargo install --git https://github.com/chevdor/srtool-cliBasic command usage

 The basic syntax for running srtool commands is:

-srtool [options] [subcommand]
+srtool [options] [subcommand]Options

 You can use the following command-line options with the srtool command.

-i--image <image>Specifies an alternative image.
+i, --image <image> | Specifies an alternative image.
 Be sure to specify an image that is compatible with the default paritytech/srtool image.
-You should note that specifying a different image might not produce the same deterministic result that the paritytech/srtool image produces.
+You should note that specifying a different image might not produce the same deterministic result that the paritytech/srtool image produces. |

--n--no-cache Specifies that you don't want to use the tag value from the local cache.
+-n, --no-cache | Specifies that you don't want to use the tag value from the local cache. |

--V--version Displays version information.
+-V, --version | Displays version information. |

 Subcommands